 More than two-thirds of adults and one-third of children in the United States are overweight or obese.
 Obesity or being overweight may increase the risk of many health problems, including type 2 diabetes, heart disease, and certain cancers.
-If you are pregnant, excess weight may lead to short- and long-term health problems for you and your child.
+If you're pregnant, excess weight may lead to short- and long-term health problems for you and your child.
 Achieving a healthy weight, eating a healthy diet, and being physically active can help prevent these weight-related diseases.

 Some people, in their efforts to lose weight, turn to unproven dietary supplements (sometimes marketed as “fat burners” or appetite suppressants), which can have harmful side effects.
-If you are thinking about starting a new weight-loss program, talk with your health care provider, who can assess your weight and health risks, determine whether you need to lose weight, and provide information that will help you make informed decisions about an effective weight-loss program.
+If you're thinking about starting a new weight-loss program, talk with your health care provider, who can assess your weight and health risks, determine whether you need to lose weight, and provide information that will help you make informed decisions about an effective weight-loss program.

 - Most dietary supplements marketed for rapid weight loss, such as acai and hoodia, don’t work for keeping weight off in the long term, and some are dangerous.
 For example, ephedra, which was used in weight loss supplements, was banned because of unreasonable risk of injury or illness.